Runners

 Food and beverages are available in the finish precinct, including alcoholic drinks.
 We encourage runners to stick around at the stadium and celebrate long after they have finished the race.

-Alex Treglown Final Word
+Final Word

-Founder and Race Director
+Co-Founder and Event Director